MaxJackson13/HackTheBox/Writer/Writer.md

 and start a listener on port `9001`.

 On `/stories/add` I'll upload a file from url.
 I just put `http://google.com` as there's some client side filtering, but I'll intercept the request in burpsuite and modify the url there.
-I know from the source code the filename/url must contain `.jpg` so I'll put the `image_url` as `http://127.0.01:8080/?.jpg`
+I know from the source code the filename/url must contain `.jpg` so I'll put the `image_url` as `http://127.0.01:8080/?.jpg` which matches an empty url resource path as the `?.jpg` acts as a fake query parameter.
+An anchor `#.jpg` also works.

 <img src='Images/ssrf.png'>